istrada/cloudwatch-alarm-to-slack/README.md

 aws cloudformation delete-stack --stack-name 'cloudwatchalarmtoslack-concretego'
 ```

-## set the hookurl in the aws system managers parameter store
+## Set the hookurl in the aws system managers parameter store

 for istrada

 go to [parameter store](https://console.aws.amazon.com/systems-manager/parameters) and add a parameter with path set to

 /prod/cloudwatchalarmtoslack/istrada/hookurl

 as secure string encrpted with the key cloudwatch-alarm-to-slack-encryptkey-istrada

 ## Test

 [aws sns publish](https://docs.aws.amazon.com/cli/latest/reference/sns/publish.html)

 [What is in the JSON payload Cloudwatch sends to SNS?
 How can I read that data?](https://stackoverflow.com/questions/52379697/what-is-in-the-json-payload-cloudwatch-sends-to-sns-how-can-i-read-that-data)

 aws sns publish --topic arn:aws:sns:us-east-1:746295018053:concretego-cloudwatch-alarm --message file://message.txt